xprova/vetrina/doc/setup.md

 ### Web Application

-The web application can be served as a static website using any standard webserver, using the top-level [`index.htm`](index.htm) file.
-The [Browsesync](https://www.browsersync.io/) configuration file [`bs-config.js`](bs-config.js) is provided for convenience during development.
+The web application can be served as a static website using any standard web server, using the top-level [`index.htm`](../index.htm) file.
+The [Browsesync](https://www.browsersync.io/) configuration file [`bs-config.js`](../bs-config.js) is provided for convenience during development.

 Vetrina can also be ran as an independent application using [Electron](https://electronjs.org/):